History of Art and Visual Culture

 These are only samples of the field’s many possibilities.

-UCSC Programs Abroad provides undergraduate students with many opportunities to study university-level academic programs abroad.
-Students are encouraged to explore these options on the International Education Office web site.
-Students may receive transfer credit for a maximum of two upper-division art history courses taken through UCSC Programs Abroad.
+The UCSC Study Abroad Program provides undergraduate students with many opportunities to study university-level academic programs abroad.
+Students are encouraged to explore these options on the Study Abroad website.
+Students may receive transfer credit for a maximum of two upper-division art history courses taken through the UCSC Study Abroad Program.
 Many programs require competency in a language besides English.
 Students should consult with a faculty member about their course of study before going abroad.

 Awards, Honors, and Recognitions

-- Professor Murray published Queering Post-Black Art: Artists Transforming African-American Identity after Civil Rights in 2016.
+Professor Derek Murray published Queering Post-Black Art: Artists Transforming African-American Identity after Civil Rights (2016).

 Alumni include: Curator, Orange County Museum of Art; Assoc.
 Curator, J. Paul Getty Museum; Assistant Curator, Art Institute of Chicago; Editor, Architectural Digest; Associate Prof. & Chair, U. North Texas; Assistant Prof., DePaul U; Assistant Prof., Williams College; Associate Prof., San Francisco State U; Associate Prof., Middlebury College; Assistant Prof., U. Hawaii; Exec.
 Dir., CA Association of Museums; Assistant Registrar of Exhibitions, LA County Museum of Art; Digital Reference Specialist, Library of Congress.